-Fig. 2 shows our performance in predicting the true structure by using L_1 - L_2 (Fig. 2-A), L_1 - L{∞} (Fig. 2-B), and L_1 (Fig. 2-C).
+Fig. 2-A shows the global comparison across the three regularizers as a function of ρ .
 The accuracy is measured using the F-score (the harmonic mean of precision and recall) of the edge set.
-We observe that for all settings of ρ each of the block regularizers learn fairly accurate graphs at some value of λ_e .
-We see that $L_1 - L{\infty}$ requires higher regularization than the other norms to achieve comparable F-scores.
-This is because the L{∞} norm of a vector is strictly less than its L_2 and L_1 norms.
-Fig. 3-A shows the global comparison across the three regularizers as a function of ρ , using in each case, the best model learnt across the different values of λ_e .
-Figure 3-A also compares our structure learning method with the algorithm in [24].
+In each case we use the best model learnt across the different values of λ_e (we consider the F-scores as a function of λ_e for each method in the appendix).
+Figure 2-A also compares our structure learning method with the algorithm in [30].
 We evaluate their method over a wide range of parameter settings and select the best model.
-Figure 3-A shows that our methods significantly out-perform their method for all values of ρ .
+Figure 2-A shows that our methods significantly out-perform their method for all values of ρ .
 We see that over all settings our best model has an average F-score of at least 0.6.
-Thus, we are able to infer fairly accurate structures given the proper choice of settings.
+We conclude that we are able to infer fairly accurate structures given the proper choice of settings.